bbauska/Coursera-Bootstrap/readme.md

 the footage.
 Now, I want to replace the telephone fax and email with icons and also turn all these into social media buttons here.

-To do that, we\'re going to make use of Font Awesome for this, and then we\'re going to make use of bootstrap social for this.
+To do that, we&apos;re going to make use of Font Awesome for this, and then we&apos;re going to make use of bootstrap social for this.

-Going to the footer of the index.html page, I\'m going to replace the telephone with Font Awesome icon.
+Going to the footer of the index.html page, I&apos;m going to replace the telephone with Font Awesome icon.

 I would say, "i" as I mentioned, you can either use span or I for specifying the Font Awesome icons.

-Font Awesome website uses I but I\'m showing you two possible ways of doing these things.
+Font Awesome website uses I but I&apos;m showing you two possible ways of doing these things.

-I say fa fa-tel, I\'m sorry fa-phone and close the <i\> tag here.
+I say fa fa-tel, I&apos;m sorry fa-phone and close the <i\> tag here.

-And for fax, I\'m going to simply copy this, and then for fax if it is fa-fax, and for email it is fa-envelope and save changes.
+And for fax, I&apos;m going to simply copy this, and then for fax if it is fa-fax, and for email it is fa-envelope and save changes.

 Now apply the same to the aboutus.html page.